AnkitYadav0809/YummyHub/README.md

 🍭 Successfully implemented Multi-Image Carousel *without* using any external library.
 Most of the time I skipped npm packages to make it more challenging.

-🍭 Fully functional Search functionality with Enter key press to search logic it just works smoothly and filters out the restaurants in a case-insensitive manner🔥
+🍭 Fully functional Search functionality with Enter key press to search logic it just works smoothly and filters out the restaurants in a case-insensitive manner🔥.

-🍭 Custom hook for fetching RestaurantMenu data from Swiggy's API
+🍭 Custom hook for fetching RestaurantMenu data from Swiggy's API.

 🍭 Efficient error handling by various methods such as TryCatch with different error messages to improve UX.

 🍭 All UI elements are responsive as well as very user-interactive made possible Tailwind CSS.